Codeschubse/shopping_list_one/README.md

-# Shopping List: One
+# oneShoppingList

 ## The one and only shopping list you need

 ### Abstract

-Shopping List: One will combine several different shopping lists – one for each kind of store – automatically display only the items available in a given store and in the order you will find them in said store.
+oneShoppingList will combine several different shopping lists – one for each kind of store – automatically display only the items available in a given store and in the order you will find them in said store.

 ## Description